Traverse City West Senior High School: History

 A groundbreaking ceremony was held on June 7, 1996, and the new school was finally opened to students on January 26, 1998.
 Since that time, West Senior High's enrollment has generally encompassed students living west of Division Street.
 In 2009, a new gymnasium and athletic hub was added to the school.

 In 2020, alumnus Chasten Buttigieg, spouse of United States Secretary of Transportation Pete Buttigieg, wrote I Have Something to Tell You.
 The memoir includes anecdotes about Buttigieg's time at Traverse City West, calling it Traverse City's "hick school", citing the school's tradition of "Bring Your Tractor to School Day".

 In 2016 and 2022, the Traverse City West student section, nicknamed the "Bleacher Creatures", won the Battle of the Fans, an MHSAA contest that determines the best student section in the state of Michigan.

 In 2022, after 25 years of competing in the Big North Conference, Traverse City West and rival Traverse City Central moved their football programs into the North Division of the Saginaw Valley League.

 In October 2023, construction began on a new "Innovation & Manufacturing Center" at the school, focusing on STEM education.
-The new wing is expected to open by the end of 2024.
+The new wing opened in April 2025.